How to

 Refrigerator

-French Doors models, also named Double-Door Fridges, have doors that open outward, with the split in the middle, and a freezer section at the bottom which is accessed by one or two drawers.
-These refrigerators are really popular right now because of their large capacity and their easily accessed and convenient storage space.
-Perfect for small or medium-size families!
+French Doors models, also named Double-Door Fridges, have doors that open outward, with the split in the middle and a freezer section at the bottom, accessed by one or two drawers.
+These refrigerators are popular now because of their large capacity and easy accessibility and convenient storage space.

 Capacity: from 14.3 CU FT to 30 CU FT Width: from 30’’ to 36’’